yforku/os232/lfs.md

 * [8.76.
 Sysvinit-3.06 --> 8.77.
 Sysvinit-3.07](#idx19)

 [&#x213C;](#)<br id="idx01">
-## Packages (16 May 2023)
+## Packages

-[LFS 11.3 ARM64](https://www.linuxfromscratch.org/~xry111/lfs/view/arm64/) is not an official version (KW) and changes frequently.
-Therefore, it is reminded to use a package similar to the official version of LFS 11.3 ([ORI](https://www.linuxfromscratch.org/lfs/view/11.3/index.html)).
+[LFS ARM64](https://www.linuxfromscratch.org/~xry111/lfs/view/arm64/) is not an official version (KW) and changes frequently.
+Therefore, it is reminded to use a package similar to the official version of LFS 12.0 ([ORI](https://www.linuxfromscratch.org/lfs/view/12.0/)).

 Because of this, the instructions for the KW version packages often differ from those for the ORI.
 Since it uses the ORI package, sometimes it must also be compiled using the ORI method.
 Please be careful, especially when working on chapter 8, and specifically compile GCC (chapter 8.26).